A Fiber Rich Diet Is the Secret to Better Health

 Final Thoughts

-- Keep an easy high fiber salad in your fridge for quick snacks or to have with a meal.
-You’ll love my Italian cannellini bean salad.
+- Keep an easy high fiber salad in your fridge at all times.
+You’ll love my Italian cannellini bean salad shown below.
 It only requires a few ingredients and is absolutely addictive!